MacMasch/template/README.md

-# template
-Template for a Spring Boot Application with an Angular Frontend
+# Template for a Spring Boot Application with an Angular Frontend